Lawrence Durrell: British Council work in Córdoba and Belgrade; teaching in Cyprus

 In 1947, Durrell was appointed director of the British Council Institute in Córdoba, Argentina.
 He served there for eighteen months, giving lectures on cultural topics.
 He returned to London with Eve in the summer of 1948, around the time that Marshal Tito of Yugoslavia broke ties with Stalin's Cominform.
 Durrell was posted by the British Council to Belgrade, Yugoslavia, and served there until 1952.
-This sojourn gave him material for his novel White Eagles over Serbia (1957).
+This sojourn gave him material for his novel White Eagles over Serbia (1957), a book quite unlike his usual style, a cold war adventure story more like the work of John Buchan and le Carré.

 In 1952, Eve had a nervous breakdown and was hospitalised in England.
 Durrell moved to Cyprus with their daughter Sappho Jane, buying a house and taking a position teaching English literature at the Pancyprian Gymnasium to support his writing.
 He next worked in public relations for the British government during the local agitation for union with Greece.
+His British government position led to his becoming a target for assassination attempts at this time of political agitation.
 He wrote about his time in Cyprus in Bitter Lemons, which won the Duff Cooper Prize in 1957.
 In 1954, he was selected as a Fellow of the Royal Society of Literature.
 Durrell left Cyprus in August 1956.
-Political agitation on the island and his British government position resulted in his becoming a target for assassination attempts.